 In late pregnancy, usually between weeks 35 and 37, you will be screened for group B streptococci (GBS.)
 These bacteria are common and usually harmless in adults, which is why you likely wouldn’t know if you were GBS positive.
-However, infections can be critical in babies, so precautions will be taken to protect baby.
+However, infections can be critical in babies, so precautions will be taken to protect baby if mom is positive.
 If you test positive for GBS, you’ll be given antibiotics during your labor so that it won’t be passed to your baby.

 Week 37 Pregnancy: Discharge